ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## Features

-There are 2 main feature categories of the plugin, and you can use both or one without the other.:
+There are 2 main features of the plugin, and you can use both or one without the other:

 1. Converting ES modules (import/export) into sap.ui.define or sap.ui.require.
 2. Converting ES classes into Control.extend(..) syntax.

 This only transforms the UI5 relevant things.
 It does not transform everything to ES5 (for example it does not transform const/let to var).
-This makes it easier to use `babel-preset-env` to determine how to transform everything else.
+This makes it easier to use `@babel/preset-env` to transform things correctly.

-A more detailed list includes:
+A more detailed feature list includes:

 - ES2015 Imports (default, named, and dynamic)
 - ES2015 Exports (default and named)
-- Class, using inheritance and `super` keyword
+- Classes, using inheritance and `super` keyword
   - Static methods and fields
   - Class properties
   - Class property arrow functions are bound correctly in the constructor.
-- Existing `sap.ui.define` calls don't get wrapped but can still be converted.
+- Existing `sap.ui.define` calls don't get wrapped but classes within can still be converted.
   - Fixes `constructor` shorthand method, if used.
 - Various options to control the class name string used.
   - JSDoc (name, namespace, alias)